KarolS/millfork/docs/api/command-line.md

 * `-fdecimal-mode`, `-fno-decimal-mode` –
 Whether hardware decimal mode should be used (6502 only).
-If disabled, a sofware decimal mode will be used.
+If disabled, a software decimal mode will be used.
 `.ini` equivalent: `decimal_mode`.
 Default: no if targeting Ricoh, yes otherwise.